chrismcg/recurly-js-rails/README.md

-# Recurly::Js::Rails
+# RecurlyJs::Rails

-TODO: Write a gem description
+Early alpha version of a Rails 3.1+ asset gem for recurly-js

 ## Installation